amalbh1999/Econ-Connector-Demand-Curve/README.md

 # Econ-Connector-Demand-Curve
-As a Course Assistant, I created the homework for students of Data 88 Economic Models to complete.
-It focuses on finding demand curve and market equilibrium using data cleaning and data visualization techniques.
+Data 88 is Berkeley's first and only course that studies the intersection between data science and economics using real-world data and Python.
+I created the material for Week 3's lab and homework.
+Students learned how to find the demand curve and market equilibrium using airline data using data cleaning and data visualization techniques.
+The link to the course can be found at https://d8a-88.github.io/econ-fa19/